A mastery of oak imparted flavors, we check out the latest vintage of the Bodegas Beronia Rioja Reserva.

-The Bodegas Beronia Rioja Reserva has an SRP of $24 and is available for as low as $16.
-Imported by Vin Divino LTD. Sample submitted for review.
+Sample submitted for review.
+The Beronia Rioja Reserva has an SRP of $25 and is available for as low as $16.
+Imported by Gonzalez Byass.

-Matured in French and American oak barrels.
-Intense flavours of black fruits, liquorice, chocolate and cloves with a touch of minerality.
-The classic partner for lamb and red meat dishes.
+Intense flavours of black fruits, liquorice, chocolate and clove with a touch of minerality.
+Best served with friends.

 Today's wine from Rioja is indicative of a lot of wines in this region in the prominent use of oak aging.
 To be sure, oak aging is used all over the world but winemakers in Spain and France are the masters of it.